ms-jpq/coq_nvim/README.md

 Each client is must have a `main` function that conforms to the types `Source` and `Factory` in the [spec file](https://github.com/ms-jpq/fancy-completion/blob/nvim/rplugin/python3/fancy_completion/types.py).

-See the Plugin source section for examples.
+See the External Sources section for examples.